jainamshethhere/assignment7/README.md

 ## Compile Watch Mode

 Go to UI folder and run `npm run watch` to make babel watch for changes in files.
-Make any changes and refresh the browser, the changes will be reflected.
+Make any changes and the changes will be reflected without any refresh.
 Make sure you have started the server as per the previous step.

 ## MongoDB reset